Realkayzee/celoUUPSTutorial/README.md

 NOTE: The upgrade can only be done by the admin.
 Without the admin, the upgrade is not possible.

-let's go on to create another implementation with withdrawal option. name it celoBankUpgrade.sol and paste the code below
+let's go on to create another implementation with withdrawal option. name it celoBankUpgrade.sol and paste the code below:
 ```
 // SPDX-License-Identifier: MIT